TNTU-F-12-internship/rs-content/content/en/blog/post-3.md

 While developing the company's website, we encountered a problem with image processing, because large images load slowly, especially on mobile devices, which significantly reduces the accessibility of the page.
-It is impractical to optimize each image manually, it requires additional efforts both at the time of development and during the further expansion of the blog.
+It is impractical to optimize each image manually, and it requires additional efforts both at the time of development and during the further expansion of the blog.

 ## {{< color-text text="Parameters before optimization" >}}

 For example, let's take the home page of a website (Figure 1).
-Before optimization, the page size was 13.7 MB, and the loading speed was 509 ms.
+Before optimization, the page size was 13.7 MB and the loading speed was 509 ms.

 {{< img src="/blog-images/post-3/screenshot-network-tab-before.png" alt="Figure 1.
 Network tab screenshot before optimization" css_class="img-scale-down">}}